OfficeDev/Office-Add-in-samples/Excel-custom-functions/Storage/README.md

 ## Prerequisites

-To get set up and working with custom functions, see [Custom functions requirements](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-requirements).
-See [Office client application and platform availability for Office Add-ins: Custom Functions (Excel only)](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-in-availability#custom-functions-excel-only) for a list of the platforms that support custom functions.
+To learn more about UI-less custom functions, see [Authentication for UI-less custom functions](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-authentication).
+See [Custom Functions requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/custom-functions-requirement-sets) for a list of the platforms that support custom functions.

 ### Solution ###